philocoder/simple-tasks-and-time-manager/README.md

 <h1>Simple Tasks and Time Manager</h1>

-<h3>A new, minimalist, simple and fashion way of managing your time and set up your own timetable</h3>
+<h3>A new, minimalist, simple and fashion way of managing your time and setting up your own timetable</h3>

 <h6>It will be easy, fast, and unpainfull, just give it a chance</h6>